Coleman Legal LLP Logo

 Statute of Limitations

-You have two years from the date of the accident within which to issue proceedings.
-If you are under 18, a separate set of rules apply, and we would recommend you contact our solicitors to discuss these.
-Learn more about the statute of limitation
+You have two years from the accident date within which to issue proceedings.
+If you are under 18, a separate set of rules apply, and we would recommend you contact our solicitors to talk about these.
+Learn more about the statute of limitations.

 Our team